Welcome to The Plant Based Catholic. I'm so excited you're here!

 Studies have even shown that for several hours after consuming oil your artery function is impaired (for more information visit nutritionfacts.org).
-For that reason, I try to stay away from oil.

 The good news is that we can make smooth, creamy nut butter without oil at all.
 The trick is to heat the nuts in the oven for a few minutes before you process them.
 The heat from the oven allows the nuts to release their natural oils.
 Then, when you put them in the food processor, the (unprocessed) oil from the nuts serves as the oil you would add.

 To take advantage of the natural oils, I used pecans and walnuts.
 Both nuts are higher in fat, which means they have higher oil content (and therefore creates super creamy mixed nut butter).
 For a sweet flavor, I chose cashews.
 The walnuts provide essential omegas.
 I added almonds which provide vitamin E, copper, and manganese, among other nutrients.

-Once they are nice and toasty, I place them in my food processor, pulse to break them up, and then process on high, pausing when I notice the nuts aren't moving to scrape down the sides.
+Step 4.
+Turn the food processor on high and process for 5-15 minutes (depending on the power of your blender) or until the nuts reach your desired consistency.
 When you heat the nuts first, you drastically reduce the time spent in the food processor.
 Mine took about 10 minutes.
 Stop the processor when you reach your desired consistency and enjoy your delicious oil-free nut butter.